Skip to content

 Share

 Choosing an SAP CX partner is one decision.
-Evaluating the individual consultants who’ll actually work on your project is another — and it matters more.
-A great firm with the wrong consultant on your project delivers the same result as a mediocre firm.
+Evaluating the individual consultants who’ll sit on your project is a different one.
+And honestly, the second one matters more.

 TL;DR: The global CRM market is valued at $112.91 billion in 2025, growing to $320.99 billion by 2034 at 12.4% CAGR (Fortune Business Insights, 2025).
 At that scale, consultant quality directly determines implementation success.
 Evaluate consultants on three dimensions: V2 hands-on experience (not just V1/C4C), BTP technical depth, and methodology discipline.
 Certifications are a baseline, not a guarantee.